 In the world of style, pop icon Michael Jackson’s willingness to try different patterns and designs made him truly unique.
 Millions of people around the world saw his elaborate costumes, but very few realized the Western influence in the design.
-The Autry National Center’s installation shows how Jackson’s use of Western wear evolved over the years, reflecting his ability to use classic Western styles in distinctive ways.
+The Autry Museum’s installation shows how Jackson’s use of Western wear evolved over the years, reflecting his ability to use classic Western styles in distinctive ways.

 Featured items on display include:

 - Cowboy outfit

 - Western-style belt and buckle

 - Black 501 Levi’s jeans

 - Black fedora hat

 - Aviator sunglasses

 - Single white glove